Windows Mobile 6.5

 Windows Mobile 6.5 is a version of Windows Mobile released on May 11, 2009 to manufacturers and October 6, 2009 to consumers.
-It was a stopgap update to Windows Mobile 6.1, and includes some significant new added features such as a revamped GUI, a new Today screen resembling that of Microsoft's Zune player with vertically scrollable labels (called 'Titanium').
+It was a stopgap revision to Windows Mobile 6.1, and includes some significant new added features such as a revamped Aero-based GUI, a new Today screen resembling that of Microsoft's Zune player with vertically scrollable labels (called 'Titanium').
 WM6.5 also included the Internet Explorer Mobile 6 browser, with an improved interface.
 It was the final major operating system under the Windows Mobile brand as it was succeeded in 2010 by the revamped Windows Phone 7.

 History

 Windows Mobile 6.5 was never part of Microsoft's original mobile phone roadmap, and has been described by its former chief executive Steve Ballmer as "not the full release Microsoft wanted" (which later became Windows Phone 7).
 Ballmer also indicated that the company "screwed up with Windows Mobile", lamenting that Windows Mobile 7 was not yet available and that the Windows Mobile team needed to try to recoup losses.
 Microsoft unveiled this version at the 2009 Mobile World Congress in February, and several devices were supplied with it.
 It was released to manufacturers on May 11, 2009; the first devices running the operating system appeared in late October 2009.
 Several phones that officially shipped with Windows Mobile 6.1 can be officially updated to Windows Mobile 6.5.

 Along with Windows Mobile 6.5, Microsoft announced several cloud computing services codenamed "SkyBox", "SkyLine", "SkyMarket".
-"SkyBox" has been confirmed as My Phone, while "SkyMarket" has been confirmed as Windows Marketplace for Mobile.
+"SkyBox" has been confirmed as My Phone, while "SkyMarket" has been confirmed to be Windows Marketplace for Mobile.
 This version was designed mainly for easier finger usage.
 Some reviewers have noted interface inconsistencies, with some applications having small buttons making them harder to operate using only a finger.
 Whilst this version of Windows Mobile does not natively support capacitive screens, mobile manufacturers have been able to use them on their devices.